vault27/Foundation/vxlan_fabric.md

   # All routes from this VRF will be exported to global BGP table with this RD
   rd 10.10.2.3:300

+  # All routes with RT 300:300 will be imported to this VRF from global BGP tables in L2VPN and IPv4 address families, as well as exported
   address-family ipv4 unicast
     route-target import 300:300
     route-target import 300:300 evpn